-Decision to remove pride flags from school draws complaints
+West Virginia school district removes pride flags from classrooms

 Morgantown Human Rights Commission chairperson Ash Orr said the flags were removed on the second day of classes at Morgantown High.

-More than a dozen Morgantown High School students and other gay rights supporters addressed the Monongalia County school board Tuesday to express support for the flags, The Dominion Post reported.
+More than a dozen Morgantown High School students and other LGBTQ+ rights supporters addressed the Monongalia County school board Tuesday to express support for the flags, The Dominion Post reported.

 Meanwhile, American Civil Liberties Union of West Virginia staff attorney Nicholas Ward said in an email that “we’ve received a number of complaints from students and parents about the school’s application of a troublingly vague policy to pride flags, and we are closely examining the situation.”